rkaunismaa/NLP4HTML/README.md

 ## Saturday, July 15, 2023

 So looks like I've been blocked by Yahoo Finance ... time to figure out how to use a proxy server!

+Using a proxy server with yfinance is trivial.
+So far can't get it to work with scrapy.

+Gonna move back to scraping newegg.ca ...